oxc-project/javascript-parser-in-rust/docs/architecture.md

     id[Source Text] --> Token --> Lexer --> Parser --> AST
 ```

-Writing a JavaScript parser is actually really easy,
+Writing a JavaScript parser is fairly easy,
 it is 10% architectural decisions and 90% hard work on the fine-grained details.

 The architectural decisions will mostly affect two categories: